-Fage 1.
+Page 1.
 Introduction.
-1 1.1 Organisational structure of the Institute 3 1.2 Distinguished visitors & seminars 3 1.3 Research collaboration with the other institutes, universities, colleges and institutions at national level 4 1.4 Fellowships and studentships 4 1.5 Advance training 4 2.
-Statistical research in agricultural sciences 5 2.1 Statistical analysis and summerisation of coordinated agro nomic experiment : 5 (i) Simple fertilizer trials on cuitivators' fields 6 (ii) Model agronomic experiments 7 2.2 Evaluation of yardsticks of additional production.
-8 2.3 Preparation of national index of field experiments 9 2.4 Economic analysis of data of manurial experiments conducted on gram and arhar 10 2.5 Standardisation of hosticultural experiments 10 2.6 Pilot studies on preharvest forecast of jute crops 10 2.7 Fstimation of incidence of pests and diseases 11 3.
-Statistical research in animal sciences 12 3.1 Study of comparative merits of selective breeding and gr up of local cattle 13 3.2 Statistical analysis of sheep breeding data 14 3.3 Standardisation of methods for estimating solids-not-fat (S. in milk 14 3.4 Standardisation of procedure of sampling from fleeces fo study of wool quality r the 3.5 15 Study of economics of raising cattle and buffaloes.
-16 3.6 Study of cost of production of sheep and wool 17 3.7 Study of the impact of milk supply schemes on rural econor my in 2.0 milk collection areas 18 3,8 Estimation of availability and cost of production of milk.
+1 1.1 Organisational structure of the Institute 3 1.2 Distinguished visitors & seminars .
+3 1.3 Research collaboration with the other institutes, univer ersities, colleges and institutions at national level 4 1.4 Fellowships and studentships, 4 1.5 Advance training 4 2.
+Statistical research in agricultural sciences 5 2.1 Statistical analysis and summerisation of coordinated agree onomic experiment: 5 (i) Simple fertilizer trials on cuitivators' fields 6 (ii) Model agronomic experiments 7 2.2 Evaluation of yardsticks of additional production.
+8 2.3 Preparation of national index of field experiments 9 2.4 Economic analysis of data of manurial experiments con ducted on gram and arhar 10 2.5 Standardisation of hosticultural experiments 10 2.6 Pilot studies on preharvest forecast of jute crops 10 2.7 Fstimation of incidence of pests and diseases 11 3.
+Statistical research in animal sciences 12 3-1 Study of comparative merits of selective breeding and g rading up of local cattle 13 3.2 Statistical analysis of sheep breeding data 14 3.3 Standardisation of methods for estimating solids-not-fat (S S.N.F.) in milk 14 3.4 Standardisation of procedure of sampling from fleeces f or the study of wool quality 15 3.5 Study of economics of raising cattle and buffaloes. , 16 3.6 Study of cost of production of sheep and wool 17 3.7 Study of the impact of milk supply schemes on rural econo omy in milk collection areas 18 3,8 Estimation of availability and cost of production of milk.
 19 3.9 Study of cost of poultry and egg production 19

 Page

 3 10 Index of cost of production of milk 20

-3.11 Estimation of area of grazing land and its utilization.
+Estimation of area of grazing land and its utilization.
 20

-3.12 Study of genetic correlations and selection indices relating
+3 19 Study of genetic correlations and selection indices relati ing

-to cattle 20
+0.12 to cattle 20

-3.13 Study of feed milk relationship in bovines 21
+2 10 Study of feed milk relationship in bovines 21

-3.14 Statistical efficiency and operational feasibility of the sampling
+3.13 Statistical efficiency and operational feasibility of the sample ing

+3.14 Statistical efficiency and operational reasonal 21

-plan for milk recording in key village blocks 21
+plan for milk recording in key village blocks 22

-3.15 Preparation of national index of animal experiments 22
+3.15 A CONTRACTOR OF THE CONTRACTOR 23

 4. Sample survey investigations 23

 4.1 Survey of fertilizer and other manuring practices.
-23

 4.2 Surveys on fruits and vegetables 24

 4.3 Surveys on cashewnut and spices crops 24

-4.4 Assessment surveys under I.A.D.P.
-25
+4.4 Assessment surveys under I.A.D.P 25

-4.5 Surveys for assessment of high yielding varieties programme 26
+4.5 Surveys for assesment of high yielding varieties programme.

-4.6 Surveys for estimation of agricultural production at the

-block level. .
 26

+4.6 the

+1.0 block level 26

 4.7 Pilot survey for estimation of livestock products and study of

-livestock practices 27
+1., livestock practices 27

 5. Statistical studies in agricultural economics.
 28

+30

-6. Training activities 30
+6. Training activities 32

-7. Data processing.
-32

-8. Basic research.
-34
+7. 8.
+Data processing 34

-9. Publications 35
+9. 35

 10. Summary of report 36

-Appendix I : List of dissertations approved for the award of
+10. Appendix I: List of dissertations approved for the award

 M. Sc.
-Degree and Diploma in Agricultural
+Degree and Diploma in Agricult ural

 Statistics 40

-Appendix II: List of papers published during the year 41
+Appendix II: List of papers published during the year.
+41

+The state of the s